RilDev/stylize/README.md

 ### Update minified CSS file

-There is a `pre-commit hook` on the `master branch` that will minify, commit the style.css file if it has been modified.
+There is a `pre-commit hook` on the `master branch` that will update and commit the style.min.css file if the style.css file has been modified.

 ### Publish package